SubhrajitPrusty/insult.py/README.md

 # insult.py

-For some of the sadistics
+For some of the sadists

 ## Installation